Indian, Chinese troops clash in Ladakh and Northern Sikkim sector; several injured

-Troops of India and China were involved in two fierce face-offs in Eastern Ladakh and near Naku La Pass in the Sikkim sector along the contentious border between the two countries, official sources said on Sunday.
+In flare-up of border tension between India and China, troops of the two countries were engaged in two fierce face-offs in Eastern Ladakh and near Naku La Pass in Northern Sikkim, leaving several soldiers on both sides injured, official sources said on Sunday.
 In the first incident, scores of Indian and Chinese army personnel clashed along northern bank of the Pangong Lake in Eastern Ladakh on the late evening of May 5 and the face-off ended next morning following a dialogue between the two sides, they said.

-A number of soldiers on both the sides sustained minor injuries, the sources said, adding around 200 personnel were involved in the face-off.
+A number of soldiers on both the sides sustained minor injuries as they exchanged punches and resorted to stone-pelting, the sources said, adding around 200 personnel were involved the face-off.
 Both sides brought in additional troops following the fracas.
 It was the first case of troops from both sides exchanging blows after a similar incident had taken place around the Pangong Lake in August 2017.

 Both sides have been asserting that pending the final resolution of the boundary issue, it is necessary to maintain peace and tranquillity in the border areas.
 Prime Minister Narendra Modi and Chinese President Xi Jinping held their first informal summit in April 2018 in the Chinese city of Wuhan, months after the Doklam standoff.